linyuanxs/auto_tooth_arrangement/README.md

 # Auto_tooth_arrangement
-Automatically arrange teeth using neural networks.
+1.Automatically arrange teeth using neural networks.
 Applied to automatic orthodontic treatment of oral teeth.
+2.This is only an automatic arrangement of single jaw teeth (considering certain factors).
+It is easy to expand to full mouth teeth.
 # Reference:
 1.TANet: Towards Fully Automatic Tooth Arrangement.
 2.Tooth_Alignment_Network_Based_on_Landmark_Constraints_and_Hierarchical_Graph_Structure.